COISPA/RDBqc/RDBqc/README.md

 ### Check empty fields in FDI J table

-The function checks the presence of not allowed empty data in the given table, according to the Fisheries Dependent Information data call 2021 - Annex 1.
+The function `check_EF_FDI_J` checks the presence of not allowed empty data in the given table, according to the Fisheries Dependent Information data call 2021 - Annex 1.
 A list is returned by the function.
 The first list’s object is a vector containing the number of NA for each reference column.

 ``` r
 check_EF_FDI_J(fdi_j_capacity, verbose=FALSE)[[1]]